williamslab/admix-simu/README.md

     0:20 1:30

-The above individual has ancestry from population 0 at markers 0 through 20, inclusive (i.e., 21 markers) and ancestry from population 1 at markers 21 through 30 (10 markers).
+The above haplotype has ancestry from population 0 at markers 0 through 20, inclusive (i.e., 21 markers) and ancestry from population 1 at markers 21 through 30 (10 markers).